Hunt Companies Finance Trust Inc (NYSE:HCFT) Short Interest Down 52.4% in September

-Hunt Companies Finance Trust Inc (NYSE:HCFT) was the target of a large decline in short interest in the month of September.
-As of September 15th, there was short interest totalling 15,200 shares, a decline of 52.4% from the August 31st total of 31,900 shares.
-Based on an average daily volume of 48,400 shares, the days-to-cover ratio is presently 0.3 days.
+Hunt Companies Finance Trust Inc (NYSE:HCFT) saw a large decrease in short interest during the month of September.
+As of September 15th, there was short interest totalling 15,200 shares, a decrease of 52.4% from the August 31st total of 31,900 shares.
+Based on an average daily trading volume, of 48,400 shares, the days-to-cover ratio is presently 0.3 days.

-Hunt Companies Finance Trust (NYSE:HCFT) last issued its quarterly earnings results on Friday, August 7th.
-The company reported $0.09 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.08 by $0.01.
-Hunt Companies Finance Trust had a return on equity of 7.23% and a net margin of 19.12%.
-As a group, equities research analysts expect that Hunt Companies Finance Trust will post 0.31 EPS for the current fiscal year.
+Hunt Companies Finance Trust (NYSE:HCFT) last released its earnings results on Friday, August 7th.
+The company reported $0.09 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.08 by $0.01.
+Hunt Companies Finance Trust had a net margin of 19.12% and a return on equity of 7.23%.
+On average, research analysts predict that Hunt Companies Finance Trust will post 0.31 EPS for the current year.

-Institutional investors have recently added to or reduced their stakes in the stock.
-Advisor Group Holdings Inc. acquired a new position in Hunt Companies Finance Trust in the first quarter valued at approximately $426,000.
-Clear Harbor Asset Management LLC raised its stake in shares of Hunt Companies Finance Trust by 17.6% during the 1st quarter.
-Clear Harbor Asset Management LLC now owns 215,861 shares of the company’s stock worth $399,000 after buying an additional 32,230 shares during the period.
-Acadian Asset Management LLC increased its position in shares of Hunt Companies Finance Trust by 177.6% during the first quarter.
-Acadian Asset Management LLC now owns 50,876 shares of the company’s stock worth $95,000 after purchasing an additional 32,552 shares in the last quarter.
-Finally, BlackRock Inc. grew its holdings in Hunt Companies Finance Trust by 35.2% in the 1st quarter.
-BlackRock Inc. now owns 244,453 shares of the company’s stock valued at $452,000 after buying an additional 63,698 shares in the last quarter.
-36.33% of the stock is owned by hedge funds and other institutional investors.
+A number of institutional investors have recently made changes to their positions in HCFT.
+BlackRock Inc. boosted its stake in Hunt Companies Finance Trust by 35.2% in the 1st quarter.
+BlackRock Inc. now owns 244,453 shares of the company’s stock worth $452,000 after purchasing an additional 63,698 shares in the last quarter.
+Acadian Asset Management LLC lifted its stake in Hunt Companies Finance Trust by 177.6% during the 1st quarter.
+Acadian Asset Management LLC now owns 50,876 shares of the company’s stock valued at $95,000 after acquiring an additional 32,552 shares during the period.
+Clear Harbor Asset Management LLC lifted its stake in Hunt Companies Finance Trust by 17.6% during the 1st quarter.
+Clear Harbor Asset Management LLC now owns 215,861 shares of the company’s stock valued at $399,000 after acquiring an additional 32,230 shares during the period.
+Finally, Advisor Group Holdings Inc. bought a new position in Hunt Companies Finance Trust during the 1st quarter valued at about $426,000.
+Institutional investors own 36.33% of the company’s stock.

-A number of analysts have recently weighed in on HCFT shares.
+A number of research firms recently commented on HCFT.
+LADENBURG THALM/SH SH lowered shares of Hunt Companies Finance Trust from a “buy” rating to a “neutral” rating in a report on Monday, August 10th.
 Zacks Investment Research downgraded shares of Hunt Companies Finance Trust from a “buy” rating to a “hold” rating in a research report on Wednesday, July 15th.
-ValuEngine upgraded shares of Hunt Companies Finance Trust from a “strong sell” rating to a “sell” rating in a research note on Wednesday, September 23rd.
-Finally, LADENBURG THALM/SH SH cut shares of Hunt Companies Finance Trust from a “buy” rating to a “neutral” rating in a research note on Monday, August 10th.
+Finally, ValuEngine raised shares of Hunt Companies Finance Trust from a “strong sell” rating to a “sell” rating in a research report on Wednesday, September 23rd.

 Hunt Companies Finance Trust, Inc, a real estate specialty finance company, focuses on investing in portfolio mortgage-backed securities (MBS), mortgages, and other real estate related assets.
 It invests in agency and non-agency residential MBS, multi-family MBS, mortgage-servicing rights, and other mortgage-related investments.